awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/custom-platforms.md

    ~/custom-platform-app$ unzip ~/NodeSampleApp.zip
    ```

-1. Run `eb create -p CUSTOM-PLATFORM-ARN`, where *CUSTOM\-PLATFORM\-ARN* is the ARN returned by an `eb platform create` command, to launch an environment running your custom platform\.
+1. Run eb create \-p *CUSTOM\-PLATFORM\-ARN*, where *CUSTOM\-PLATFORM\-ARN* is the ARN returned by an eb platform create command, to launch an environment running your custom platform\.

    ```
    ~/custom-platform-app$ eb create -p CUSTOM-PLATFORM-ARN